ossrs/oryx/DEVELOPER.md

 Note that the logs should be written to file, there is no log `write log to console`, instead there should be a log like `you can check log by`.

+## WebRTC Candidate

+SRS Stack follows the rules for WebRTC candidate, see [CANDIDATE](https://ossrs.io/lts/en-us/docs/v5/doc/webrtc#config-candidate), but also has extra improvements for we can do more after proxy the API.

+1. Disable `use_auto_detect_network_ip` and `api_as_candidates` in SRS config.
+1. Always use `?eip=xxx` and ignore any other config, if user force to use the specified IP.
+1. If `NAME_LOOKUP` (default is `on`) isn't `off`, try to resolve the candidate from `Host` of HTTP API by SRS Stack.
+  1. If access SRS Stack by `localhost` for debugging or run in localhost.
+    1. If `PLATFORM_DOCKER` is `off`, such as directly run in host, not in docker, use the private ip of SRS Stack.
+    1. If run in macOS docker, try to resolve `host.docker.internal` as the private ip of SRS Stack.
+    1. Use `127.0.0.1` for OBS WHIP or native client to access SRS Stack by localhost.
+  1. Use `Host` if it's a valid IP address, for example, to access SRS Stack by public ip address.
+  1. Use DNS lookup if `Host` is a domain, for example, to access SRS Stack by domain name.
+1. If no candidate, use docker IP address discovered by SRS.

 ## Docker Allocated Ports

 The ports allocated: